 Each December, Epiphone celebrates the birth of the company's founder, Epi Stathopoulo, born December 1, 1893.
 Epi was, to quote Don Gibson, a legend in his own time.
 To the first generation of jazz guitarists--themselves the very essence of modernity--Epi was not only a friend but a fellow musician.
 He was also thought of by his colleagues as the protean American businessman: brash, confidant, and at times, a visionary.

 "Epi was a friend of mine," recalled guitar legend Les Paul.
 "Epiphone always made a good guitar."
-Throughout his short life, Epi imagined himself and the company he had inherited from his father--the House of Stathopoulo--as ideal examples of the American ingenuity and progress.
+Throughout his short life, Epi imagined himself and the company he inherited from his father--the House of Stathopoulo--as ideal examples of American ingenuity and progress.
 Epi took the American dream of free enterprise seriously and his consuming passions as a businessman were invention and innovation.
 He also drew great pleasure in driving his fellow competitors--especially Gibson--into fits of frustration.

-Under his guidance, the House of Stathopoulo played a central role in New York City's music culture during the time that Manhattan became a national media center for recording, radio, and theater.
+Under Epi's guidance, the House of Stathopoulo played a central role in New York City's music culture during the time that Manhattan became a national media center for recording, radio, and theater.
 And even a decade after his untimely death in 1943, Epi's reputation was still strong enough that Gibson Vice President Ted McCarty took Les Paul's advice and rescued Epiphone from bankruptcy, purchasing the company and moving it from the east coast to Gibson's now-legendary factory in Kalamazoo, Michigan.

 The Stathopoulos in Manhattan